Get to Know Brooke VanDevelder

 OTHER ARTISTS FAVORITES:

-Edward Kinsella’s striking combination of flat, inferred surfaces with highly rendered people has really inspired me.
+Edward Kinsella’s striking combination of flat, inferred surfaces with highly rendered people has inspired me.
 And its settling mood speaks to my dark heart.

 Cite an instance from your own life that served as inspiration.